mikebashford/mikebashford/README.md

 The Full Stack Dev with an Impact<br>
-From Legal Eagles to Playful Pixels: Building Tech that Solves Problems and Sparkles Delight
+From Legal Eagles to Playful Pixels: Building Tech that Solves Problems

 About Me: